>>>Promoting organic agricultural production

 For example, the sturgeon farming model combined with tourism development of Na Hau Agricultural and Tourism Cooperative, Na Hau Commune, Van Yen District has brought maximum benefits to the people.
 Sturgeon farming in clean water areas in Na Hau not only takes advantage of natural resources but also creates products with great commercial value, supplying the market.
 People have income from sturgeon and other agricultural products, helping to improve the lives of local people, create jobs and sustainably reduce poverty.

-Mr. Nguyen Manh Ha - Director of the Cooperative said: The sturgeon farming model associated with sustainable standards helps protect clean water sources.
+Mr. Nguyen Manh Ha - Director of the Cooperative said: The sturgeon farming model is associated with sustainable standards to help protect clean water sources.
 Visitors to Na Hau can participate in the experience of sturgeon farming, learn about sustainable production processes, and explore the natural landscape and local cuisine.
 This is an attractive highlight, attracting tourists and enhancing the value of the agricultural model.
 Through tourism activities, people and visitors are raised awareness of nature conservation and sustainable economic development.

-In Yen Bai, many localities have strengths in agriculture, people also exploit the added values from agriculture, combining culture, tourism... to create an attractive destination for tourists.
+In Yen Bai, many localities have strengths in agriculture, people also exploit the added value from agriculture, combining culture, tourism... to create an attractive destination for tourists.
 Localities are increasingly moving towards an effective, sustainable, multi-value integrated agriculture in the direction of: increasing added value and competitiveness.

 Manh Cuong